cloud-gov/cg-site/_docs/services/external-domain-service.md

 instantaneous; Amazon recommends expecting a lag time of 10-15 minutes (more if there are many distinct endpoints).

+All distributions are configured to forward and cache based on querystrings - that is querystrings are part of the cache key, and querystrings are forwarded to your application.

 ### Authentication

 Cookies are passed through the CDN by default, meaning that cookie-based authentication will work as expected.